Hotels in Medellín

 Santa Fe de Antioquia day trip

-Whitewashed colonial loops illustrate wider Antioquia — weigh overnight charm versus Medellín nightlife returns.
+Whitewashed colonial loops illustrate wider Antioquia — weigh overnight charm versus returning to your Medellín hotel base.

 When to Visit Medellín

-Mountain-valley microclimates, rush-hour knots, Feria-driven closures, and hillside storms reshuffle rooftop dinners — confirm transfers shortly before moving barrios.
+Mountain-valley microclimates, rush-hour traffic, Feria-driven closures, and hillside weather reshuffle outdoor plans — confirm transfers shortly before moving barrios.

 Dry-season months